Linuxfabrik/monitoring-plugins/check-plugins/scanrootkit/README.md

   -V, --version         show program's version number and exit --severity {warn,crit}
                         Severity for alerts when rootkit indicators are found.
                         One of "warn" or "crit".
-Default: crit.
+Default: crit
 ```